Who to Contact

 Suite 205, 68 William Street, Brockville, ON K6V 4V5

 On record opposing ALTO.
 Barrett’s riding includes Rideau Lakes Township — directly in the proposed southern corridor.
-Can raise accountability concerns about the adequacy of ALTO’s environmental assessments and expropriation framework.

 Federal Cabinet